reactioncommerce/reaction/packages/reaction-core/docs/conventions.md

-# Conventions
+##Conventions
+This entire doc is really just a bunch of stuff you'll probably need to know, or at least reference to contribute successfully to Reaction development.

 Our core is being built with a preference for Coffeescript + LESS, but JavaScript is welcome in packages.

-Read [Meteor Style Guide](https://github.com/meteor/meteor/wiki/Meteor-Style-Guide) for format and style of contributions.

-## Issues
+[There has been some discussion about moving to ES6.](https://github.com/reactioncommerce/reaction/issues/320)

+##Issues
 For development tasks/issues please use the [Reaction project issues](https://github.com/ongoworks/reaction/issues?state=open).
 We're keeping this as the central issue tracking for all [reactioncommerce:*](https://github.com/reactioncommerce/) packages.
 You can also view issues on our [waffle board](https://waffle.io/reactioncommerce/reaction).

 The default branch for reaction, reaction-core, reaction-core-theme is *development*.
 Pull requests made into the *development* branch, will be reviewed and accepted into development for a quick release, while we work on specific feature branches separately, to be merged into *development*.